Late-night dating in Singapore

 27. Auld Alliance

-Boasting a staggering collection of over 1000 different bottles of premium whisky from all over the world, there’s bound to be one (or a few) for every single whisky maniac out there.
-Oh, and I heard their spectacular drinks menu is 52 pages long!
+Boasting a staggering collection of over 1,000 different bottles of premium whisky from all over the world, there’s bound to be one – or a few – for every single whisky maniac out there.
+Oh, and I heard their spectacular drinks menu is 70 pages long!

-Ask their staff for recommendation regardless of your.
+Ask their staff for recommendations regardless of whether you’re a whiskey connoisseur or newbie.
 Let them know your preferred taste and they’ll find something that satiates your craving.

 Address: 9 Bras Basah Road, Rendezvous Hotel, Gallery #02-02A, Singapore 189559